Aller au contenu

 He is specialized in musculoskeletal radiology with a special interest in dynamic contrast-enhanced MRI, bone and soft tissue tumors, and trauma imaging.

 Prof. Andrea Rockall is Clinical Chair in Radiology at Imperial College London and Honorary Consultant Radiologist at Imperial College Healthcare NHS Trust, with clinical expertise in genito-urinary imaging.
 She was awarded the Rohan Williams Medal (Gold Medal) for the FRCR examination.
 She has served as Chair of the Female Pelvic Imaging group of ESUR, member of O-RADS steering committee.
-She is board member of the European Society of Radiology and will be President of 2025 ECR.
+She was President of 2025 ECR and is currently Chairperson of the ESR Board of Directors.